AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 ## Add an AF server

-The PI to OCS Agent Configuration Utility opens after you install or upgrade a PI to OCS Agent.
+The PI to Data Hub Agent Configuration Utility opens after you install or upgrade a PI to Data Hub Agent.
 If you are installing an agent for the first time, the utility opens after agent installation.
 If you are upgrading an agent, you can add an AF server after completing the upgrade.

 The utility validates an AF server connection to ensure the following criteria is met:

 * The AF server is not currently registered to any other agents under the same namespace as the current agent
 * The version of PI Asset Framework (AF) installed on the AF server supports the features required for transfers

-1. In the `PI to OCS Agent Configuration Utility` window, click the **AF** button.
+1. In the `PI to Data Hub Agent Configuration Utility` window, click the **AF** button.

 1. In the **AF Server Name** text box, enter the name of your AF server, then press Enter or click **Add Server**.